Skip to content

 A1.1 · Sunrise Warmth I

-Present Tense Regular
+Present Tense (Regular)

-Präsens regelmäßig
+Präsens (regelmäßig)

-Learn regular verb conjugation in present tense
+Learn to conjugate regular verbs in present tense.

 Rules & Explanations